Weather Will Become More Extreme By End Of The Century, Study Finds

 Currently, the world averages 74 ‘mild’ days a year.
 Some of those days will vanish and it’s predicted to be 70 by 2035 then 64 within the last two decades of the century.

-On average, New York will lose two weeks of mild days during the summer, though a lot of those will be gained in the fall which isn’t a great thing.
-They’ll have a net loss of 6 of those days per year, while Washington will lose a net of 13 days.
-Other American cities will also lose those days: Atlanta, 12, Chicago, 9, and Denver, 6.
+On average, New York will lose two weeks of mild days during the summer, though a lot of those will be gained in the fall.
+They’ll have a net loss of six of those days per year, while Washington will lose a net of 13 days.
+Miami will lose its only mild summer day and nearly a month of spring and fall mild days by 2100.
+Other American cities will also lose those days: Atlanta, 12, Chicago, nine, and Denver, six.

 Outside of this country, tropical regions will have it toughest.
 According to the study most of Africa, eastern South America and northern Australia will lose the most mild days.
 Brazil’s Rio de Janeiro is predicted to drop 40 mild days.